Bridges, rail, airports: What’s Washington state’s cut of the Senate’s $1 trillion infrastructure bill?

 Both of Washington’s Democratic senators — Maria Cantwell and Patty Murray — are committee chairs, and helped craft the package.
 The funding includes some high priority Northwest items, including salmon restoration, forest thinning, prescribed burns and monitoring and cleaning up the toxic legacy of firefighting chemicals that have contaminated drinking water.

 Sound Transit would see increased federal funding due to a big boost in a major grants program that already helps to finance route expansions.
-The legislation could send up to $1.9 billion more toward the Lynnwood and Federal Way light-rail projects that are expected to open in 2024, according to Murray’s staff.
+The legislation could give a boost to the Lynnwood and Federal Way light-rail projects that are expected to open in 2024, according to Murray’s staff.
 Those two lines were already awarded $2 billion in federal money toward the total cost of $6.4 billion.

 Seattle could apply for federal funds to help offset the $175 million cost of design, repair and traffic management in the aftermath of the cracks found in the West Seattle bridge that triggered the emergency closure.